 their greenhouse gas (GHG) emissions, a disclosure regime which was originally created to help EPA prepare for possible cap-and-trade legislation.
 Many participants at a recent Resources For the Future

 workshop wondered whether these new facility-level GHG data will prompt some firms to reduce their emissions, as we saw in our empirical study of TRI.
 But while TRI’s toxic chemicals worry establishments’ neighbors and customers, GHG emissions are a global, not a local, problem—so it’s not clear how the data will pressure establishments to improve.
 On the other hand, many cities across the U.S. have announced serious plans to reduce GHG, so perhaps carbon-intense facilities will face local pressures.

 Meanwhile, researchers will remain poised to find out what has worked, and what has not, to inform the making of better regulations in the future.

-Michael Toffel is an Associate Professor at Harvard Business School, and Glen Dowell is an Assistant Professor at Cornell University.
 This post draws from the authors’ forthcoming article with Anil Doshi, “How Firms Respond to Mandatory Information Disclosure,” in the Strategic Management Journal.